A new 10K race will make a huge splash this weekend with a course that shuts down part of I-277.

 Here’s the course map and description:

-Ready to hit the road?
-Me too.
+Ready to hit the road, uh, interstate?
 Register here.

-People will definitely still complain about traffic from the interstate closure though.
+People will definitely still complain about traffic from the interstate closure over a holiday weekend.
 Whew, buckle up.
 Worth it.

 “We have a lot of big players trying to make our city more walkable and active and we hope to add to that,” says Mister.
 “I think this event has proven that Charlotte was in need of a landmark running race, and it’s only just beginning for what could be the annual active event for Charlotte to hang its hat on.”